 It is important to note that if they have a motorcycle license from another state, they can skip the safety course and bring in their current out-of-state motorcycle license, although Texas requires a motorcycle road test to earn a license.
 They might waive this test if they are over the age of 18 and have completed the motorcycle safety course.

 The final step to earning their Class M license is taking the written test.
-This exam will test their knowledge of all Fort Worth motorcycle laws.
+This exam will test their knowledge of all the relevant Motorcycle Laws

 Who Is Eligible for a Motorcycle License?

 Minors aged 15 to 17 are still eligible to earn their Class M license.
 To do so, they must have taken and completed the 32-hour classroom phase of a driver’s education course.
 They must then obtain a Class C learners permit.
 At this point, they can take the required basic motorcycle safety course.
 All minors must complete and pass the road test and the written test to earn their motorcycle license.